RossCorsino/Pipelined-RISC-V-CPU/README.md

 # Pipelined-RISC-V-CPU
 This repository contains Verilog projects that progressively build a 5-stage RISC-V CPU.
-Each lab is in its own branch to show step-by-step development.
+Each section is in its own branch to show step-by-step development.

 ## Branches